lumio/dubf/README.md

 WARNING: USE AT OWN RISK
 ---

-I created this project just to make a point, that you don't need any library to make a simple user interface.
+I created this project just to make a point.
+You don't need any library to make a simple user interface.
-**This project is outdated and has some dependencies that have security issues!** I will fix this soon, but for now: be warned :)
+**This project is outdated and uses some packages that have security issues!** I will fix this soon and update those, but for now: be warned :)

 Dubf Almighty
 =============